1. Access to clean and adequate water is fundamental to life.

 3. The health of Victoria’s catchments, rivers, wetlands, groundwater systems and estuaries underpins the health of our environment, communities, agriculture and industry.

 4. We have a responsibility to restore, maintain and protect Victoria’s rivers and freshwater environments as part of our natural heritage and future prosperity.

-5. As a scarce and fluctuating resource, Victoria’s major water supplies must be publicly owned and managed through a system of regulated water allocation.
+5. As water is a scarce and fluctuating resource, Victoria’s water utilities must be publicly owned and managed through a system of regulated water allocation.

 6. Victoria’s water management strategies must be environmentally and economically sustainable.
 Their objectives must include the preservation or improvement of ecosystem health.

-8. Local communities, including local aboriginal people, must have the opportunity to participate in water catchment planning and management.
+8. Local communities, including First Nations People, must have the opportunity to participate in water catchment planning and management.

-9. Government should not profit from the supply of water.
+9. Government should not aim to profit from the supply of water.